Where to stay in Quebec City without a car: 6 Best areas

 Saint-Roch is located in the central part of the city, just to the west of Old Quebec (Vieux-Québec) and the historic district.
 Saint-Roch has a rich history and has undergone significant revitalization and gentrification in recent years.

-The neighborhood is well-connected with public transportation, including a Gare du Palais Bus Terminal and a train station (Gare du Palais).
+The neighborhood is well-connected with public transportation, including a Gare du Palais Bus Terminal and a train station.
 It’s also pedestrian-friendly, making it easy to explore on foot.

 Saint-Roch is known for its vibrant arts and culture scene.
 You can find art galleries, theaters, and cultural events taking place in the area.
 It’s also home to L’Impérial Bell, a historic music venue.